 - Grow your own produce.
 Have you ever considered growing your own produce?
 Most people think of starting a garden as a time-consuming, labor-intensive, and expensive hobby.
 But, growing your own food opens up a whole new world of benefits.
 For starters, it’s part of an environmental movement.
 When you grow your own food, you cut back on your carbon footprint.
 You also avoid food that has been sprayed with pesticides and other chemicals.
 And you can control what goes into your diet.
 By planting your own, you can choose what varieties of fruits and veggies grow well in your area.

 - Protecting public lands is one of the simplest things you can do to help protect the environment.
 In addition to protecting our natural resources, our public lands are places of refuge, recreation, and education.
-The Environmental Protection Agency (EPA) estimates that there are 1.2 billion visits to public lands each year (more than 4.9 visits per person per year!), and 9 out of 10 Americans live within 100 miles of a national park.
+The Environmental Protection Agency (EPA) estimates that there are 1.2 billion visits to public lands each year (more than 4.9 visits per person per year!), and 9 out of 10 people live within 100 miles of a national park across the world.
+This essentially points to the fact that human activities near such areas can lead to deforestation, which, in turn, can contribute to soil erosion.
+While you cannot stop people from living there, you can take the initiative to reduce the impact of environmental changes induced by human footfall by asking the authorities to opt for hydroseeding services (look up Erizon hydroseeding in Queensland to learn more about this).

 - Earn the power of recycling.
 When it comes to the power of recycling, many have focused on its impact on the environment.
 However, there are countless benefits that come from recycling, including cost savings for businesses, creating a healthier and safer environment, and creating jobs.
 By recycling paper, plastic, glass, metal, and electronics, you not only help protect our resources but help promote a circular economy.